-6. What does FATCA mean for me if I am a US person?
+7. What does FATCA mean for a US person and for Non-US person?

-If you are considered a US Person, you may be asked to supply GIB with additional information/ documentation including completing and submit any additional IRS forms, where required.
+US Person: If you are considered a US Person, you may be asked to provide GIB with additional information/documentation including completing and submit any additional IRS forms, where required.